Life, Wild and Beautiful -

 Come with friends and family.
 Fill the farm with your people.
 Or come alone and find your own rhythm.

-Whichever way you choose — come home to Olepangi at the end of every day.
+Whichever way you choose, come home to Olepangi at the end of every day.

 Food & Gin

-We believe that food should taste like where it comes from — and that
+We believe that food should taste like where it comes from, and that everything starts with the soil.

-Our kitchen is powered by the farm — eggs from our own hens, vegetables and herbs from our gardens, cream from our Jersey cows, honey from our bees.
+Our kitchen is powered by the farm: eggs from our own hens, vegetables and herbs from our gardens, cream from our Jersey cows, honey from our bees.
 When we can't grow it ourselves, we source from our neighbours.
 What we can't find locally, we simply go without.

-We grow snapdragons, dahlias, sunflowers, and lavender in quantities that could only be described as gloriously unnecessary — not because we need them, but because life is better with too many flowers.
+We grow snapdragons, dahlias, sunflowers, and lavender in quantities that could only be described as gloriously unnecessary.
+Not because we need them, but because life is better with too many flowers.

 Horses, Dogs & All the Essentials